syeminpark/CIxD-AI-powered-Studying-System/readme.md

 ## Introduction
 ------------
 PIXIE  is a Python application that allows you to chat with PDF documents, KAIST Cixd lab research papers to be specific.
-The application offers 3 modes; summarization, question generation, answer generation.
+The application offers 3 modes; summarization, Q/A, and feeback & comments.
 This app provides the option to choose a diverse range of language models to generate answers to your queries.
 Please note that the app will only respond to questions related to the loaded PDFs.

 ## How It Works
 ------------